jacobgil/pytorch-tensor-decompositions/Readme.md

 It depends on [TensorLy](https://github.com/tensorly/tensorly) for performing tensor decompositions.

 # Usage

-1. Train a model based on fine tuning VGG16: ``python main.py --train``
+1. Train a model based on fine tuning VGG16: ``python main.py --train``.
 There should be a dataset with two categories, with data inside the train and test folders.
 I used the [Kaggle Cats/Dogs dataset.](https://www.kaggle.com/c/dogs-vs-cats)
 The model is then saved into a file called "model".